What does the new generation of inspectors look like?

 To accurately understand the new generation of workforce (in the oil and gas industry), we need to see what the industry is dealing with as automation and artificial intelligence continue to transform companies' operations.

 We've seen by now that companies from all industries are letting technology shape and solve their production costs as they face many challenges, price drops, and workforce fluctuations.
 Increasing the use of technology will change the way workers perform their jobs.
-The adoption of automation will require organisations to analyse how their jobs will evolve in the near future and how they can create synergy between technology and workers.
+The adoption of automation will require organizations to analyze how their jobs will evolve in the near future and how they can create synergy between technology and workers.
 There's also the question of how will the new efficiency-oriented work method shape the industry, the companies, and the workers?

-Until industries are ready to enhance productivity uniting technology with their workers in the best way possible, the question of how technology shapes the new generation of workforce remains to be answered.
+Until industries are ready to enhance productivity by uniting technology with their workers in the best way possible, the question of how technology shapes the new generation of workforce remains to be answered.

 Working with clients who have embraced our technology, we discovered some of the challenges they were facing daily when many of their workers were still performing manual tasks.